Commandaria: History

 During the crusades, Commandaria was served at the 12th-century wedding of King Richard the Lionheart to Berengaria of Navarre, in the town of Limassol; it was during the wedding that King Richard pronounced Commandaria "the wine of kings and the king of wines".
 Near the end of the century he sold the island to the Knights Templar, who then sold it to Guy de Lusignan, but kept a large feudal estate at Kolossi, close to Limassol, to themselves.
 This estate was referred to as "La Grande Commanderie".
 The word Commanderie referred to the military headquarters whilst Grande helped distinguish it from two smaller such command posts on the island, one close to Paphos (Phoenix) and another near Kyrenia (Templos).

 This area under the control of the Knights Templar (and subsequently the Knights Hospitaller) became known as Commandaria.
 When the knights began producing large quantities of the wine for export to Europe's royal courts and for supplying pilgrims en route to the holy lands, the wine assumed the name of the region.
 Thus it has the distinction of being the world's oldest named wine still in production.

 Although today it is produced and marketed under the name Commandaria, it has been referred to with several similar names and spellings in the past.
 In 1863, Thomas George Shaw in his book Wine, the vine, and the cellar refers to this wine as Commanderi whilst in 1879, Samuel Baker refers to it as Commanderia.
 In 1833 Cyrus Redding in his book "A history and description of modern wines" makes reference to the wine of the "Commandery".

 Legend has it that in the 13th century Philip Augustus of France held the first ever wine tasting competition.
 The event, branded The Battle of the Wines (fr.
 La Bataille des Vins), was recorded in a notable French poem written by Henry d'Andeli in 1224.
 The competition which included wines from all over Europe and France, was won by a sweet wine from Cyprus widely believed to be Commandaria.
 The Commandery region itself fell into the control of his descendant Philip IV in 1307, after the suppression of the Knights Templar.

 Another legend has it that the Ottoman sultan Selim II invaded the island just to acquire Commandaria; also that the grapes used to make this wine were the same grapes exported to Portugal that eventually became famous as the source of port wine.
+In October 2025, Cyprus announced that it had formally submitted Commandaria for inscription on UNESCO’s Intangible Cultural Heritage list.The nomination formed part of broader efforts to document the wine’s traditional production practices.
+In December 2024, Commandaria was inscribed on UNESCO’s list.